Period marked by misery, misgovernance: Cong on govt's 8th anniv | Politics

 They alleged that the promise of ''achche din'' made to people has only turned out to be ''achche din'' for the BJP and a select group of crony capitalists and industrialists whose wealth has increased manifold.

-The Congress also released a booklet in Hindi ''8 saal, 8 chhal, BJP Sarkar Viphal'' (8 years, 8 deceits, BJP government failed) to highlight, what is called the ''failures'' of the BJP government on various fronts.
+The Congress also released a booklet in Hindi ''8 saal, 8 chhal, BJP Sarkar Viphal'' (8 years, 8 deceits, BJP government failed) to highlight, what it called, the ''failures'' of the BJP government on various fronts.

+Maken also invited Prime Minister Narendra Modi to come out and debate with facts to counter the claims of ''failures'' made by it against the BJP government.

+He should first debate with us and can later debate with our leader Rahul Gandhi, he said.

 He cited several such slogans given by Modi to attack the previous UPA government on issues of price rise, unemployment, economy, deteriorating value of the rupee and on India's sovereignty and integrity and said ''all those slogans, promises and 'jumlas' highlight the failures of the Modi government''.